CornellDAIL/WayFind/README.md

 `start.py` and `select_layout.py` are meta-files that operate the pre-app menus.
 These menus enable the user to determine the appropriate mode and layout and communicate this information to `wayfind.py`.
 The core of the codebase is in `wayfind.py`. `constants.py` contains relative constant variables, denoted in all-caps, following pep-8 naming conventions.
 All GUI are based in `Tkinter`.
 We will use Live Tracking mode as the basis for detailing modularity.

 ### Maps
-The map, which takes up a majority of the main GUI, is a Tkiner Canvas object with a 7:5 (default) aspect ratio.
-The images supplied are of dimension of 12600 × 9000 which then are rescaled to 1050 x 816 (default).
+The map, which takes up a majority of the main GUI, is a Tkiner Canvas object with a 7:5 <i>(default)</i> aspect ratio.
+The images supplied are of dimension of 12600 × 9000 which then are rescaled to 1050 x 816 <i>(default)</i>.
 To change what map(s) are displayed, two changes need to be made.
 First, `.jpg` images of the maps must be placed into the `/images` directory.
 Second, within `constants.py`, the elements of the `IMG_FILES` list must be changed to match the name of the map image files.
 Keep in mind that order matters, and order is ascending in terms of floor number.

 ### Survey
 A press of the "Survey" button opens a popup that is formatted in accordance with `survey.csv` which is found in `/presets`.
 There are two types of survey questions: `slider` and `textbox`.
 Sliders give the user the option to input a numerical value on a fixed scale (e.g. overall uncertainty during task).
 Textboxes allow for alphanumeric input (e.g. participant ID).

 To customize the survey questions asked to a user, `survey.csv` can be modified.
 The file contains three columns: `type`, `question`, and `range`. `type` takes in either `slider` or `textbox`. `question` refers to the text which will appear above the respective slider or textbox. `range` is only applicable when `type` is `slider`, and takes in an integer range e.g. "-80,80."
-Below is what the (default) survey layout appears as.
+Below is what the <i>(default)</i> survey layout appears as.

 <img src="https://github.com/CornellDAIL/WayFind/blob/main/images/examplesurvey.png" width=211.6px height=115px>